Information requirements for distance and off-premises contracts

 This article covers the subject of what information you need to provide to your customers.

-The Regulations require that you give certain information to consumers who buy goods, services or digital content from you away from your business premises, both at home and within the EU.
+The Regulations require that you give certain information to consumers who buy goods, services or digital content online or from you away from your business premises, both at home and within the EU.
 There are exemptions from all of the Regulations as well as additional exemptions from the cancellation provisions.

 You must present the information clearly